Frequently Asked Questions

 How many appointments can I make per week?

-APU and University College students may sign up for two appointments of 30 or 60 minutes each per week.
+Students may sign up for two appointments of 30 or 60 minutes each per week.
 A 60-minute appointment is usually the most productive length of time for a single appointment, especially online.

 Is there any charge for making an appointment?